DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

   * ``new_device(int vid)``

-    This callback is invoked when a virtio net device becomes ready. ``vid`` is the virtio net device ID.
+    This callback is invoked when a virtio device becomes ready. ``vid`` is the vhost device ID.

   * ``destroy_device(int vid)``

-    This callback is invoked when a virtio net device shuts down (or when the vhost connection is broken).
+    This callback is invoked when a virtio device shuts down (or when the vhost connection is broken).

   * ``vring_state_changed(int vid, uint16_t queue_id, int enable)``